-Plastic's convenience comes from being lightweight and its ability to absorb impact shock without breaking, which on its own merit, is hard to argue with.
+Plastic's convenience comes from being lightweight and from its ability to absorb impact shock without breaking, which on its own merit, is hard to argue with.
 It comes in an endless range of colors and finishes, is pliable, and is easily formed and molded.
 Most would say it's a perfect material, right?

 Wrong.
 The long term negative health and socioeconomic effects of plastic at the local and global scales far outweigh the benefits realized by the use of plastics.
-Its inexpensiveness is the result of a large portion of the costs associated with its life - production, use and disposal - being put onto society as a whole.
+Its inexpensiveness is the result of a large portion of the costs associated with its life production, use and disposal - being put onto society as a whole.

 The harmful chemical typically found in plastic items with a recyclable symbol number 3 is Polyvinyl Chloride (PVC), which leaches into food and liquids that we consume.
 Another chemical in plastic, Polycarbonate, which contains bisphenal A (also known as BPA), has also been found to leech into the contents/liquids that a plastic container is holding.
-When you eat or drink things that are stored in plastic, it is incorporated into your body.
-You quite literally "are what you eat" and in this case, it's not a good thing.
+When you eat or drink waste materials from their manufacturing process, particularly since it saves money).
+However, this definition of "recycled" doesn't mean that the product is diverting material that would otherwise end up in a landfill.